khoatran02/Speech_Emotion_Recognition_Using_LTSM/README.md

 # Speech_Emotion_Recognition_Using_LTSM.ipynb
 This is my project scientific research.
-I had used filter MFCC for extract featuer and used LSTM model for train data.
+I had used filter MFCC for extract featuer and used LSTM model for train data.\n My model:
-My model:
 ![image](https://user-images.githubusercontent.com/86609606/191217118-38d7a007-f7aa-41a5-b963-b75b0bfb0a3b.png)
 My result: